mietzen/AKS-ArgoCD-tutorial/README.md

 The cluster is now ready for deployments.

-### Create a Ingress
+### Create an Ingress

-But we can deploy ArgoCD we need create a Ingress to reach it securely.
-Here we are using [traefik](https://traefik.io/traefik).
+Before we can deploy ArgoCD, we need to set up an ingress to reach it securely.
+We’ll use [Traefik](https://traefik.io/traefik) for this.
-To setup traefik we first need to install [helm](https://helm.sh/docs/intro/install/#through-package-managers).
+To install Traefik, we first need to install [Helm](https://helm.sh/docs/intro/install/#through-package-managers).

-And to automate handling of TLS certs we will also need [cert-manager](https://cert-manager.io/).
-So this is where we are going to start
+To automate TLS certificate management, we’ll also install [cert-manager](https://cert-manager.io/).
+Let’s start with that.

 #### cert-manager

-Let's create a name space and deploy cert-manager:
+Create a namespace and deploy cert-manager:

 ```shell
 kubectl create namespace cert-manager